pnnl/HyperNetX/docs/source/overview/index.rst

 #.
 User defined cell weights and default weights available to incidence matrix.
 #.
 Meta data persists with restrictions and removals.
 #.
 Meta data persists onto s-linegraphs as node attributes of Networkx graphs.
 #.
-New modules and tutorials:
+New module and tutorial for *Barycentric homology*
-   * Barycentric homology
-   * Zig Zag homology
 #.
 New hnxwidget available using  `pipinstall hnxwidget`.
 #.
 The `static` and `dynamic` distinctions no longer exist.
 All hypergraphs use the same underlying data structure, supported by Pandas dataFrames.
 All hypergraphs maintain a `state_dict` to avoid repeating computations.
 #.
 Methods for adding nodes and hyperedges are currently not supported.